Loudspeaker: Speaker systems

-Speaker system design is both an art, involving subjective perceptions of timbre and sound quality and a science, involving measurements and experiments.
+Speaker system design involves subjective perceptions of timbre and sound quality, measurements and experiments.
 Adjusting a design to improve performance is done using a combination of magnetic, acoustic, mechanical, electrical, and materials science theory, and tracked with high-precision measurements and the observations of experienced listeners.
 A few of the issues speaker and driver designers must confront are distortion, acoustic lobing, phase effects, off-axis response, and crossover artifacts.
 Designers can use an anechoic chamber to ensure the speaker can be measured independently of room effects, or any of several electronic techniques that, to some extent, substitute for such chambers.
 Some developers eschew anechoic chambers in favor of specific standardized room setups intended to simulate real-life listening conditions.

 Individual electrodynamic drivers provide their best performance within a limited frequency range.
-Multiple drivers (e.g., subwoofers, woofers, mid-range drivers, and tweeters) are generally combined into a complete loudspeaker system to provide performance beyond that constraint.
-The three most commonly used sound radiation systems are the cone, dome and horn type drivers.
+Multiple drivers (e.g. subwoofers, woofers, mid-range drivers, and tweeters) are generally combined into a complete loudspeaker system to provide performance beyond that constraint.
+The three most commonly used sound radiation systems are the cone, dome and horn-type drivers.